Transfer function interpolation remainder formula of rational Krylov subspace methods: Introduction

-It deserves further researching that how it relates to the other parts of MOR.
-One of the most interesting problems is the interpolatory $H_{\infty}$ norm MOR.
-By using the remainder formula, we can transform the $H_{\infty}$ norm MOR into the approximation of the operator functions.
-The later work is already well established by G{\"u}ttel \cite{guttel2006convergence,guttel2010rational,MR3095912}.
-His approach is based on an estimation of Walsh-Hermite formula.
-When our problem involves the resolvent function $\mathcal {H}(\lambda,z)$, it is quite special, since the Cauchy integral in Walsh-Hermite formula is computed successfully.
-After looking more closely at the error formula, we get some approximations which can been computed in reduced problems.
-Then, our greedy algorithms are designed and compared with other MOR algorithms.
-Numerical experiment shows its error in $H_\infty$ norm has the similar behavior as the one of \IRKA~(which computes $H_2$ norm MOR), but our algorithms need much less CPU times.
+Based on various error estimations, a multitude of adaptive algorithms for MOR have been developed \cite{MR2501562,MR3592472,panzer2014model}.
+In designing algorithms for the interpolatory $H_{\infty}$ norm MOR, it is not appropriate to completely compute $e(s)$, since the explicit form of $e(s)$ contains the term $(\mathfrak{s}I-A)^{-1}$ inside.
+Following a thorough examination of the explicit error formula, we are able to derive certain approximations that can be computed in the reduced problems.
+Our two-sided greedy algorithms are then presented by modifying the one-sided projection algorithm in \cite{MR2858340}.
+The next shifts are obtained by identifying the maximal point of the current error.
+Subsequently, the proposed algorithms are evaluated in comparison with other algorithms.
+The numerical experiments demonstrate a comparable behaviour of its error in the $H_\infty$ norm to that of \IRKA~(which computes $H_2$ norm optimal MOR), while our algorithms require a considerably lesser CPU time.

-The paper is structured as follows: In Section \ref{sect:main_result_section}, we present our expression of the error $e(z)$ with one proof and another three explanations.
-After noticing the remainder of the $l$ order two-sided projection MOR has the similar form as the $2l$ order one-sided projection MOR, we also provide the remainder formula of $2l$ order one-sided projection MOR in Section \ref{sect:one_sided_error_formula_section}.
-In Section \ref{sect:H_infty_norm_section}, we discuss the interpolatory $H_\infty$ norm MOR and give some approximations of $e(z)$.
-In section \ref{section:greedy_algorithms_two_sided}, we propose some greedy algorithms by modifying \cite{MR2858340}.
-In Section \ref{sect:numerical_experiments}, we do numerical testing for benchmark problems.
-We list our main contributions in Section \ref{sect:conclusion_section}.
+The paper is structured as follows: In Section \ref{sect:main_result_section}, we present the explicit error formula for the two-sided projection method, together with a proof and two further explanations.
+Section \ref{sect:one_sided_error_formula_section} provides the explicit error formula for the one-sided projection method.
+A similarity can be observed between the error in the $l$-order two-sided projection MOR and that of the $2l$-order one-sided projection MOR.
+In Section \ref{sect:H_infty_norm_section}, we present a review of the interpolatory $H_\infty$ norm MOR and provide approximations of $e(\mathfrak{s})$ which can be computed in the reduced problems.
+Our greedy two-sided algorithms are presented in Section \ref{section:greedy_algorithms_two_sided}, and the numerical testing on benchmark problems is provided in Section \ref{sect:numerical_experiments}.
+The conclusions are outlined in Section \ref{sect:conclusion_section}.

-{\bf Notation}: The standard Krylov subspace is denoted by
+{\bf Notation}: The standard Krylov subspace is represented by the following symbol: